sefu06/Basic-Blockchain/README.md

 A good cryptographic hash is one-way (preimage resistant): given only the hash, you cannot feasibly reconstruct the original input by any direct mathematical inversion.

 So: you can compute the hash from the data, but you cannot (practically) recover the data from the hash.

+# How to run:
+The final product of this project was to create a simple program where there are two wallets where transactions can be made via blockchains.
+After each transaction, the JSON format of the block chain is printed to see the process of each transaction.

+To test out the project, clone this repository onto your comupter and then run: **mvn clean compile exec:java** this will build the project and run on java spark's local server, which is run on **http://localhost:4567**.